Hurricane Windows vs Hurricane Shutters

 What Are Hurricane Shutters?

 Hurricane shutters are designed to protect your windows from being broken by flying debris in a severe storm.
 When hurricane-strength winds are forced into your home through a broken window, the pressure has nowhere to go.
 This is how roofs are usually blown off and how a home may collapse.
-Hurricane shutters come in many styles, including automatic roll-down shutters to keep them out of sight, Bahama shutters, and panel shutters.
+Hurricane shutters come in different styles, including: automatic roll-down shutters, Bahama shutters, accordion shutters and panel shutters.

 Pros and Cons of Hurricane Windows Vs Shutters

-Many of our clients appreciate hurricane shutters for their affordability and reliability.
-These shutters can usually be installed easily, although they must be fastened properly to the building.
-You can even remove most types of hurricane shutters when they aren’t needed to avoid changing the look of your home.
+Many appreciate hurricane shutters for their affordability and reliability.
+These shutters must be fastened properly to the building.
+You can even remove hurricane panels when they aren’t needed to avoid changing the look of your home.
 Just remember that they can be hard to handle.
 Hanging hurricane shutters requires at least two people and they have sharp edges.

-Depending on the type of shutters, they may cost as little as $8 per square foot, but more decorative and high-end styles like Colonial shutters and roll-down shutters may cost $30 or more per square foot.
-Unlike impact windows, hurricane shutters can be retrofitted to a home and installed over existing windows.
-They also come in many styles to fit your budget, home style, and needs.
+Depending on the type of shutters, they may cost as little as $18 per square foot, but more decorative and high-end styles like Colonial shutters and roll-down shutters may cost $60 or more per square foot.
+Like impact windows, hurricane shutters can be retrofitted to a home and are installed over existing windows.
+They also come in different styles to fit your budget and needs.